Coreonix/Whale/README.md

 # A Linux distribution based on Arch.

 > *A whale is large, complete, but at the same time stable.
 It is this stability that allows it to roam freely through the sea.
-Without it, it would be heavy,anchored,trapped on any rock.
+Without it, it would be heavy, anchored, trapped on any rock.
 A Linux distribution is like that: if the base is unstable, it crashes.
 And crashing means imprisonment.*

 **Whale** is a Linux distribution based on Arch Linux, created and conceived by the [Coreonix](https://github.com/Coreonix) team.
 The central idea is simple: to be a more stable alternative, with more support and more freedom within the community.
 Less bloatware.
 Fewer unnecessary decisions.
 A lean system that proves you don't need much to have enough.